clark-ewerton/mobile-test-automation-lab/README.md

 This project provides a complete and extensible structure to automate tests for Android applications.
 It includes local and remote (cloud) execution flows, automated report generation, and integration with GitHub Pages.

+Besides, when it runs via Github Actions, it'll do two things:

+1- Run both cloud and remote Android tests parallely.
+2- Inside the remote Android tests mode it runs tests paralelly in two different android devices On cloud, it runs in two different android devices sequentially

 ### What'll be run?

 The idea was to create a suite of automated tests that covers some positive and negative scenarios of a `Google Calculator`.
 Scenarios covered: